coderbyheart/blog/_posts/2015-05-31-Improving-the-Startup-Weekend-experience.md

 ---
-title: Improving the Startup Weekend schedule
+title: Improving the Startup Weekend Experience
 author: Markus Tacker
 layout: post
-permalink: /improving-the-startup-weekend-schedule
+permalink: /improving-the-startup-weekend-experience
 lang: en
 excerpt: > #
   In my opinion the default shedule for the weekend is not educating the teams enough to focus on what matters